skip to content

 Download and install

-First, run sudo apt update && sudo apt upgrade, in order to install available updates.
+First, run sudo apt update && sudo apt upgrade, to install available updates.

 Click to see the commands to install Caddy (its latest stable version)